BieremaBoyzProgramming/bbpPairings/README.txt

 PointsForLoss, PointsForZPB, PointsForForfeitLoss, and PointsForPAB.
 All of these have default values of 0.0, except the last, which by default is set equal to PointsForWin.

-BBP Pairings introduces a new option for generating tournaments paired using the Burstein system.
-Since the Burstein system has a specific acceleration system included in its rules, the "Accelerated" option instructs the generator to apply these rules when pairing the tournament.
-To turn on this option, include the line
-Accelerated=1
-in the configuration file.

 BBP Pairings allows the user to specify a random seed on the command line when generating a random tournament.
 This can simplify data exchange when testing